natebarksdale/natebarksdale.github.io/src/content/blog/2010-04-19-save-what-matters-least.md

 description: Reflecting on the value of what we choose to preserve, Kevin Kelly explores the significance of collecting the overlooked artifacts of our time.
 emoji: 🗝️
 tags:
-  - 📦 time capsules
+  - 🌀 Complexity
-  - 🗑️ garbage pits
+  - 📚 Preservation
-  - 🧐 artifacts
+  - ⏰ Time
-  - 🌍 history
+  - 🌍 Culture
 haiku: |
   Hidden treasures lie,
   In what we throw away now,